vickmehta/Zoho-FreeSwitch-Sample/README.md

 > Follow prompts to create your sandbox env

-Once sandbox is created, create a client here
+Once sandbox is created, create a client to interact with Zoho CRM here

 https://api-console.zoho.com/

+From the selection, choose:
+> Self-Client

 In application.properties, add your client information, add the client_id and client_secret